tc39/proposal-temporal/docs/cookbook.md

 ### New York Stock Exchange time zone

-An example of using `Temporal.TimeZone` for other purposes than a standard time zne.
+An example of using `Temporal.TimeZone` for other purposes than a standard time zone.

 → [NYSE time zone](cookbook-nyse.md)